Thought Leadership

 Compare the increasing statutory demands and personal liabilities now placed directly on directors against the acknowledged role of the board as a whole - that is, to govern and oversee an organisation.
-Directors must guide the organisation to grow and flourish, and do so with stringent care.
+Directors must guide the organisation to grow and flourish and do so with stringent care.
 Our five keys to stronger board leadership will help directors cut through the thorny complexity of demands to reach sustainable high performance for the organisation.

 It’s not surprising that many directors increasingly feel like moving targets who must guard against incoming fire from many directions.
-The depth and breadth of legislation that directly impacts on directors has grown significantly over the last decade with more change on the horizon.
+The depth and breadth of legislation that directly impacts directors have grown significantly over the last decade, with more change on the horizon.
 The potential of personal liability facing directors is on the rise.
 Directors can be held personally liable for breach of a range of duties, including directors' duties under the Corporations Act and many specific statutory duties under legislation such as taxation and workplace health and safety laws.

-How can a board fulfil its obligations of strategic and cultural oversight, whilst ensuring each individual director fulfils his or her personal duties?
+How can a board fulfil its obligations of strategic and cultural oversight whilst ensuring each individual director fulfils his or her personal duties?
 How can a board adequately empower management to deal with the operational detail whilst ensuring each director is adequately informed and aware?
 What structural and cultural qualities will support an adequate balance between directors’ knowledge of risk management issues without bogging the board down in operational detail?

 We offer five keys to stronger board leadership.